The Landscape of Memorization in LLMs: Mechanisms, Measurement, and Mitigation

 \section{Conclusion}

 Memorization in LLMs represents a double-edged sword in the advancement of AI systems.
-LLMs demonstrate significant capacity to retain and reproduce training data, with larger models exhibiting higher memorization rates of verbatim content, PII, and copyrighted material.
-This phenomenon creates a fundamental tension between model utility and privacy/legal concerns that must be addressed.
+This phenomenon, best understood not as a bug but as a misaligned feature of data compression, creates a fundamental tension between model utility and privacy/legal concerns that must be addressed.